 The purpose of a UV / Clear / Haze filters today is to simply protect the front element of a lens.
 In the past, these filters were used to block UV from hitting the film.
 All digital camera sensors have a UV/IR filter in front of the sensor, so there is no more need to use UV filters on DSLRs.
 Many photographers use these types of filters for protection, because it is easier and cheaper to replace a filter than to try to repair a scratched or broken lens element.
 I personally prefer to keep a clear filter on my lenses at all times, because they are easier to clean.

-One thing you have to make sure before you purchase a clear filter, is that you buy high quality glass with special multi-resistant coating (MRC).
-The worst thing you can do is mount a low quality filter in front of an expensive lens.
-Not only will it hurt image quality, but it will also add nasty reflections, ghosts and flares to your images.
-I personally prefer B+W F-Pro MRC filters (they are not cheap), but you can also purchase other great alternatives from Tiffen, Hoya and other manufacturers.
+One thing you have to make sure before you purchase a clear filter, is that you buy high-quality glass with the special multi-resistant coating (MRC).
+The worst thing you can do is mount a low-quality filter in front of an expensive lens.
+Not only will it hurt image quality, but it will also add nasty reflections, ghosts, and flares to your images.
+I personally prefer B+W F-Pro MRC filters (they are not cheap), but you can also purchase other great alternatives from Tiffen, Hoya, and other manufacturers.